zanata/zanata.github.io/download/index.md

 ## Prerequisites

-- JBoss Enterprise Application Platform (EAP).
-This is the recommended container for Zanata.
-The Zanata server package contains a pre-configured JBoss AS container and an installer to make the initial setup easier.
-However, you won't get the most recent JBoss AS updates.
+- JBoss Enterprise Application Platform 6 (EAP).
+This is the recommended container for Zanata, and it can be downloaded [here](http://www.jboss.org/jbossas/downloads/).
+You can also download a [pre-configured JBoss AS 7 here](http://sourceforge.net/projects/zanata/files/server/zanata-server.zip/download), but please note that this is not the supported configuration.
-- A suitable database, for example, MySQL.
+- A suitable MySQL database.
 This is NOT included in the Zanata archive.
+You can [download MySQL here](http://dev.mysql.com/downloads/mysql/).
 - A database java connector (mysql-java-connector).
-This is included in the Zanata archive.
+This is included in the pre-configured JBoss AS from above, or it can be [downloaded here](http://dev.mysql.com/downloads/connector/j/).
 - An email (SMTP) server to perform certain notifications.
 - JDK version 6 or later.